 - a.
-In those cases requiring a reasonable suspicion as the basis for the search, the school official or employee authorizing the search shall have a reasonable suspicion that the fruits or implements of a crime or unlawful act will be found, or that a weapon or other material the possession of which is prohibited by law or by school district rules, regulations or policies will be found. - b.
-A reasonable suspicion is a subjective, good faith belief supported by objective facts, which may include, but are not limited to, the student's age, history and record in the school, the reliability of the information giving rise to the suspicion and the seriousness and prevalence of the problem in the school.

-- c.
-The required "reasonable suspicion" must be based on facts relating to a particular student whose person, belongings, automobile, desk or locker is to be searched and such suspicion must arise immediately prior to the proposed search. - 5.
+In those cases requiring a reasonable suspicion as the basis for the search, the school official or employee authorizing the search shall have a reasonable suspicion that the fruitsor implements of a crime or unlawful act will be found, or that a weapon or other materialthe possession of which is prohibited by law or by school district rules, regulations or policieswill be found. - b.
+A reasonable suspicion is a subjective, good faith belief supported by objective facts, whichmay include, but are not limited to, the student's age, history and record in the school, the seriousness of the reported conduct and the potential threat to the safety of the students and staff, thereliability of the information giving rise to the suspicion and the seriousness and prevalence of the problem in the school. - c.
+The "reasonable suspicion" must be based on facts relating to a particular studentwhose person, belongings, automobile, desk, or locker is to be searched and such suspicion must arise immediately prior to the proposed search. - 8.
 Limitations on Right of Privacy: Lockers and Desks - a.
+The student does not have the exclusive right to possession of the locker or desk to whichhe or she is assigned and the school reserves the right to conduct searches of lockers anddesks as outlined above. - b.
+Each student shall accept and use the assigned locker or desk on such basis.

+9. Canine Sniffs

-The student does not have the exclusive right to possession of the locker or desk to which he or she is assigned and the school reserves the right to conduct searches of lockers and desks as outlined above. - b.
-Each student shall accept and use the assigned locker or desk on such basis. - 6.
-Canine Sniffs - a.
-The school district may conduct canine sniffs of school property or District sponsored events utilizing a law enforcement canine unit. - b.
-A canine unit consists of a qualified law enforcement handler and a dog specially trained and certified to detect illegal or prohibited substances, weapons or bomb materials. - c.
-If a teacher, administrator, other school official, employee, school police, or security personnel, have a reasonable suspicion to believe that an individual has in his/her possession a weapon or a controlled substance or material which is prohibited by law or school district rules, regulations and policies, the school district may conduct canine sniffs of such individual's vehicle(s) and/or personal effects. - 7.
-Role of Law Enforcement Agencies - a.
+- a.
+The school district may conduct canine sniffs of school property or District sponsored events utilizing a law enforcement canine unit. - A canine unit consists of a qualified law enforcement handler and a dog specially trained and certified to detect illegal or prohibited substances, weapons or bomb materials. - c.
+If a teacher, administrator, other school official, employee, school police, or security personnel, have a reasonable suspicion to believe that an individual has in his/her possession a weapon or a controlled substance or material which is prohibited by law or school district rules, regulations and policies, the school district may conduct canine sniffs of such individual's vehicle(s) and/or personal effects.

+10. Role of Law Enforcement Agencies

+- a.
 School personnel should call for assistance from the School Police Department when they believe a situation is dangerous or a criminal law violation may have occurred. - b.
 If a search by school personnel results in the discovery of materials the possession of which is prohibited by law, the District's School Police Department shall be notified and the materials shall be turned over to them.